jucian0/posts/building-forms-in-reactjs-2.md

 I use `useCallback` with `validate` function and pass this function as a useEffect dependency.

-Finally I return an object with the form errors and one property that shows me if the form is valid or not.
+Finally, I return an object with the form errors and one property that shows me if the form is valid or not.

 ## Last change

 Now we need to make just two small changes in `DebouncedForm` component:

-The first change is to adjust the object returned by `useValidation`, now we want tto know if the form is valid, so we just need to take this property.
+The first change is to adjust the object returned by `useValidation`, now we want to know if the form is valid, so we just need to take this property.

 ```jsx
 const { errors, isValid } = useValidation(form, FormValidations);